 Ely St John's has strong links with Highfield Special School.
-Pupils from Ely St John's attend lessons and other school activities, according to an individually planned timetable.
-There are also staff development sessions, often as part of the Ely Schools Partnership.
+By reciprocal and bespoke arrangement, pupils from Ely St John's attend lessons at Highfield and we accommodate Highfield pupils at Ely St John's.
+There are also staff development sessions and Focus Group meetings, often as part of the Ely Schools Partnership.

-External support services play an important part in helping the school indentify, access and make provision for pupils with Special Educational Needs, E.g.
+External support services play an important part in helping the school identify, access and make provision for pupils with Special Educational Needs.

-- The school receives regular visits from the nominated Educational Welfare Officer, Educational Psychologist and Specialist Teacher for the area. - In addition the school may seek advice from specialist advisory teaching services for children with sensory or physical difficulties. - The Speech and Language Therapist contributes to the reviews of pupils with significant speech and language difficulties as well as offering a 'drop in' service. - Staff attend multi-agency 'LARM' meetings with members of the Locality Team, Health, Social Services, Educational Psychology Service, Specialist Teaching Service etc to ensure effective collaboration in identifying and making provision for vulnerable pupils.
-Family Worker's also run monthly 'drop in sessions' to parents offering valuable advice and support on a range of issues. - SENCo's from secondary schools are invited to attend annual reviews of pupils in year 5/6 in order to ensure a smooth transition. - Foundation Stage class teachers and SENCo arrange visits with the early years settings when they are informed of a child with SEN who will be starting at Ely St John's.
-Transition meetings are usually arranged with the support of the Early Years Specialist Support Service.
+- The school receives visits from the nominated Educational Welfare Officer, Educational Psychologist and Specialist Teacher, for the area. - In addition the school may seek advice from specialist advisory teaching services for children with sensory or physical difficulties. - The Speech and Language Therapist contributes to the reviews of pupils with significant speech and language difficulties.
+If speech and language concerns emerge for a child, the Special Educational Needs Coordinator will contact Speech and Language Therapists and present needs, once the relevant paperwork has been completed. - Staff draw upon the knowledge and advice of members of the Locality Team, Health, Social Services, Educational Psychology Service, Specialist Teaching Service etc to ensure effective collaboration in identifying and making provision for vulnerable pupils.
+Family Worker's also run monthly 'drop in sessions' for parents, offering valuable advice and support on a range of issues. - SENDCo's from secondary schools are invited to attend annual reviews of pupils in year 5/6 in order to ensure a smooth transition. - Foundation Stage class teachers and SENDCo arrange visits with the early years settings when they are informed of a child with SEND, who will be starting at Ely St John's.
+If appropriate, transition meetings are arranged with the support of the Early Years Specialist Support Service.